rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 I have used the pattern in two projects so far, one highly standard CRUD app, and one highly irregular, frontend-only application.
 I hope to open-source both and link them back here as examples.

+(Note: the following examples are in CoffeeScript for convenience, and can be treated as pseudocode by non-CoffeeScript developers).

 ### A quick overview of Backbone, and it's shortcomings

 I started my journey by using React with Backbone's Models and Collections, without a Flux architecture.